 Sep 5 - Sep 9, 2005

 University of Bath

-Fonseca, Luciano; Mayer, Larry A.; and Kraft, Barbara J., "Seafloor Characterization Through the Application of AVO Analysis to Multibeam Sonar Data" (2005).
-Center for Coastal and Ocean Mapping.
+Fonseca, Luciano E.; Mayer, Larry A.; and Kraft, Barbara J., "Seafloor Characterization Through the Application of AVO Analysis to Multibeam Sonar Data" (2005).
+Boundary Influences in High Frequency Shallow Water Acoustics.
 340.